noahbenson/Air.jl/README.md

 ## Author ######################################################################

 Noah C. Benson &lt;<nben@uw.edu>&gt;

 ## Description #################################################################

 Air is a Julia library that aims to take advantage of Julia's builtin immutable paradigms to provide a set of functional utilities.
 Air is currently heavily under development and will be changing drastically in the foreseeable future.
 Inspiration for Air's design is derived largely from paradigms in Clojure and Scala.

 ### Plans

-Note that most of the basic plans have already been implementted, but are currently undergoing testing.
+Note that many of the core components for Air already working (if not-yet-optimized) implementations.
+Several more are currently undergoing testing.

 * Completed plans
-  * None
-* Plans that are implemented but requiier testing
   * Persistent data structures:
     * `PArray`, a persistent array type that mimics Julia's native `Array`
     * `PDict`, a persistent dictionary type that mimics Julia's native `Dict`
     * `PSet`, a persistent set type.
+    * `PWDict`, a persistent weighted dictionary type that trackss an ordering (descending by weight) of the elements using a persistent heap and allows pairs to be sampled (using `rand(pwdict)`) with probabilities equal to their (relative) weights in the dictionary.
+    * `PWSet`, a weighted persistent set type, like `PWDict` but just objects with weights instead of key-value pairs with weights.
+* Plans that are implemented but require testing
     * `LazyDict`, a persistent lazy dictionary type.
   * Multi-threading utilities, inspired by Clojure
     * Thread-safe `Delay` and `Promise` types.